bpmn-io/bpmn-js/README.md

 Execute `grunt` to lint and test the project and to generate (preliminary) documentation.

 We do not generate any build artifacts.
-Instead required parts of the library are intended to be bundled by modelers / viewers built on top of it.
+Required parts of the library should be bundled by modelers / viewers as needed instead.

+## License

+MIT